 Exhibitors in the open, amateur and youth divisions are allotted three minutes to complete the work.
 There are three parts to the class: boxing, fence work and roping or circling.
 For ideal cow work, each contestant, upon receiving a cow in the arena, shall hold the cow, demonstrate control of the cow, and contain it on the prescribed end of the arena (boxing).
 After a reasonable amount of time, the contestant shall take the cow down the fence and make at least one turn each way on the fence.
 The first run out for a turn shall be past the half-way mark of the arena.
 All turns down the side shall be completed before reaching the end fence.
 The amateur and youth exhibitor has the option of circling the cow in the middle of the arena in both directions in lieu of roping.
 To circle the cow, the exhibitor will take the cow to an open part of the arena and circle it at least once in each direction (circles).
 Open exhibitors must rope the cow and bring it to a stop.
 In the roping portion of the class, two throws are permitted and the horse will be judged on tracking/rating and stopping the cow.
 It is not necessary that the exhibitor catch to receive a score in the roping portion.
 The catch is legal as long as the cow looks through the loop and the rope pulls tight on any part of the animal’s body except the tail.
 The rope may be tied on or dallied.

-Limited Cow Work:
+Limited Amateur and Limited Youth Cow Work:

 Exhibitors in the limited ranch cow work cannot compete in both the cow work and limited cow work class, at the same show with the same horse, with the exception of the ECSHA VA Bred Limited Cow Work class.
-Limited cow work exhibitors are allotted one minute and thirty seconds to complete the work.
+Limited cow work exhibitors are allotted one minute and forty-five seconds to complete the work.
 Exhibitors are not required to use all of the allotted time, but must ride until the judge whistles the end of the run or time expires, whichever occurs first.
 There are four parts to the work: boxing the cow; setting up the cow and driving it down the fence to the opposite end of the arena; and boxing it at the opposite end of the arena, and then driving the cow past the middle marker again.

 This class has a two-and-a-half minute time limit.
 A breakaway lariat must be used.
 The contestant will enter the herd quietly, rope a cow and drive the cow across the time line, without breaking the honda.
 Once the cow is across the time line, the contestant must dally and break the honda.
 Three attempts to rope the cow are allowed.
 If the honda breaks as a result of another cow running through the rope, the contestant will be allowed to rebuild their loop, and that will be counted as one of their three loops.
 If the contestant has dallied to the horn or holds tension on the rope resulting in the honda breaking prior to the cow crossing the line, that will count as a catch, and the run is complete.
 The rope must be thrown.
 Any attempt by the exhibitor to trap, snare, or collar a cow by holding on to the loop will be cause for disqualification.